405 KAR 8:001. Definitions for 405 KAR Chapter 8.

 (99) "Recreation land" means land used for public or private leisure-time use, including developed recreation facilities such as parks, camps, and amusement areas, as well as areas for less intensive uses such as hiking, canoeing, and other undeveloped recreational uses.

-(100) "Reference area" means a land unit maintained under appropriate management for the purpose of measuring vegetative ground cover, productivity, and plant species diversity that are produced naturally or by crop production methods approved by the cabinet.
+(100) "Reference area" means a land unit maintained under appropriate management for the purpose of measuring vegetative ground cover, productivity, and plant species diversity that are produced naturally or by crop production methods approved by the cabinet pursuant to 405 KAR 16:200 and 18:200.

 (101) "Refuse pile" means a surface deposit of coal mine waste that is not retained by an impounding structure and does not impound water, slurry, or other liquid or semiliquid material.

-(102) "Remining" means conducting surface coal mining and reclamation operations which affect previously mined areas.
+(102) "Remining" means conducting surface coal mining and reclamation operations that affect previously mined areas.

 (103) "Renewable resource lands."

-(a) As used in 405 KAR Chapter 24, "renewable resource lands" means geographic areas which contribute significantly to the long-range productivity of water supplies or of food or fiber products, these lands to include aquifers and aquifer recharge areas.
+(a) As used in 405 KAR Chapter 24, "renewable resource lands" means geographic areas that contribute significantly to the long-range productivity of water supplies or of food or fiber products, these lands to include aquifers and aquifer recharge areas; and

 (b) As used in 405 KAR 8:040, Section 26, "renewable resource lands" means aquifers and areas for the recharge of aquifers and other underground waters, areas for agricultural or silvicultural production of food and fiber, and grazing lands.